Görkem Sevindik

-Görkem Sevindik (born 17 October 1986) is a Turkish actor.
+Görkem Sevindik, born 17 October 1988 in Adana. is a Turkish actor.

-Sevindik was born on 17 October 1986 in Adana.
 He studied acting at Müjdat Gezen Art Center.
 He made his television debut in 2010 by portraying the character of Pusat in hit crime series Kurtlar Vadisi Pusu.
-After briefly appearing in Kalbim Seni Seçti, another breakthrough in his career came through a role in the popular military series Söz.
-In 2020, he joined the cast of crime series Ramo, acting alongside Murat Yıldırım and Esra Bilgiç.
+After briefly appearing in Kalbim Seni Seçti, another breakthrough in his career was in the popular military series Söz.
+In 2020, Sevindik joined the cast of the crime series Ramo, acting alongside Murat Yıldırım and Esra Bilgiç.
+Sevindik also received widespread acclaim for his role as Ali in Ateş Kuşları (Firebirds').